Tipple of Roman emperors, Serbian wines make a comeback

 It's a hard-won success after years of war devastated the industry.
 When Serbia finally emerged from the ashes of Yugoslavia with the fall of strongman Slobodan Milosevic in 2000, the country had lost three-quarters of its vineyards.

-Reformists who replaced Milosevic introduced grants of 12,000 euros per hectare of new vineyard, favorable loans and subsidies.
+Reformists who replaced Milosevic introduced grants of 12,000 euros per hectare of new vineyard, favourable loans and subsidies.

 Winemaking is now one of the fastest growing branches of Serbian agriculture, employing around 100,000 households in the country of 7.3 million people.